 What is the Difference Between Joy and Happiness?

 I used to think that joy was synonymous with happiness.
 But when you find the word joy in the Bible, it doesn’t make sense when you replace it with the word happy.
-For example, James 1:2 says, “Consider it pure joy [happiness] my brothers, whenever you face trials of many kinds”.
+For example, this Bible verse in James 1:2 says, “Consider it pure joy [happiness] my brothers, whenever you face trials of many kinds”.

 Many of you know my story of Lyme disease.
 There was a point in my journey when I began to question everything I’d ever believed in.
 I had never doubted that God was real or that God was good, but terrible things were happening to me day after day and I began to wonder about these two simple truths.
 The only thing that made sense to me then was this:

 - God is real = He doesn’t care

 - God is good = He’s allowing this to happen = God is bad = He isn’t real

 It was a dark time in my life.
 I couldn’t comprehend God’s goodness if he would allow this suffering to continue day after day, year after year.
 For a moment I decided it was easier to believe that God wasn’t real than God not caring about me.
 But if God didn’t care about me, it went deeper into everything else I believed–the truth that Jesus died for me because he loved me.

 I was so immature in my knowledge of God at that moment.

 James 1:2 is not talking to us about sucking it up and slapping a smile on our faces, but a true inner trust and peace in the Lord that gives you hope even in the darkest times.
 The joy the Bible teaches us about is spiritual–it is not worldly.
 You cannot access this joy through acting tough and brushing things off, it’s a supernatural joy; a peace that only God can provide.